What Web site services do you NOT offer?

 • LDAP directory server hosting.

-• Mailman only” list hosting, where we host the Mailman lists without hosting other e-mail.
+• Mailman only” list hosting, where we host the Mailman lists without hosting other email.

 • Microsoft ASP script or ASP.NET support.